Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

 Interpreting the Output
 -----------------------

-Assuming the dependencies are installed ``trivial_mis.py`` will produce a lot of warnings from ipopt and then meaninful output:
+Assuming the dependencies are installed, file ``trivial_mis.py`` (shown below) will produce a lot of warnings from ipopt and then meaninful output in a log file.

 Repair Options
 ^^^^^^^^^^^^^^

-This output shows three independent ways that the model could be rendered feasible.
+This output for the trivial example shows three independent ways that the model could be rendered feasible:

 .. raw::